Martha Randall: Early life and swimming

-Randall was Coached by Mary Freeman at Philadelphia's Vesper Boat Club Swim team, where she did much of her early training.
+Randall was Coached by Mary Freeman at Philadelphia's Vesper Boat Club Swim team, where she did much of her early training, beginning around the age of 12.
 In July, 1963 at the Eastern Championships in Philadelphia, she set AAU Middle Atlantic District records in the 200 freestyle with a time of 2:16.3, and the 400-meter individual medley with a time of 5:31.2.